2007 Belgian federal election: Chamber of Representatives

 The newly constituted Chamber met for the first time on Thursday 28 June 2007, when the Representatives took the oath of office.

 Senate

-21 Community Senators and 10 Coopted Senators were also be appointed.
+21 Community Senators and 10 Coopted Senators were also appointed.
 The definite distribution is not known.
-On Thursday 28 June 2007, the directly-elected Senators took the oath of office.
+On Thursday 28 June 2007, the directly elected Senators took the oath of office.
 One week later, on 5 July 2007, the Community Senators took the oath, and two weeks later, on 12 July 2007, the Coopted Senators took the oath.
 On that day, the Senate was fully constituted.

 Government formation

 Due to differences in view with regards to constitutional reform between the Flemish and Francophone parties, the negotiations to form a new government proceeded with much difficulty.

 On 13 June 2007, King Albert II appointed MR leader Didier Reynders informateur, (someone who assesses the possibilities for government coalitions).
 Prior to his appointment, in his position as party leader, Reynders had indicated his preference for a coalition of Christian Democratic parties CD&V (Flanders) and cdH (Wallonia) and liberal parties MR (Wallonia) and Open VLD (Flanders).
 Reynders presented his final report to the King on 4 July 2007.
 Following the report, King Albert II appointed former Prime Minister Jean-Luc Dehaene as mediator to prepare the ground for the formateur and to look into the possibility of a state reform.

 The King then appointed Yves Leterme of the CD&V as formateur (giving him the task of forming a coalition).
 Negotiations were temporarily halted on 17 August to give the King the possibility to mediate.
 Upon the further failure of the negotiations, on 23 August Leterme resigned as formateur.
 As no acceptable mediator could be found, on 27 August, the King took the unusual step to consult 13 Ministers of State to find way out of the political crisis.
 At the end of August, the King appointed Herman Van Rompuy (also CD&V and President of the Belgian Chamber of Representatives since July) as explorateur (scout).
 Following Rompuy's report, Leterme was again appointed formateur on 15 September.
 After two months of further negotiations, Leterme was still unable to form a coalition and resigned as formateur for a second time on 1 December.